Electric Six: 2010s

 On April 11, 2013, the band confirmed through their Facebook page that their next album, Mustang, would be released in October 2013, and was released on the 8th of the month.

-Lead singer Dick Valentine released his second solo album Halloween Fingers under the Dick Valentine moniker on April 30, 2013.Absolute Treasure was released for download in February 2014.
+Lead singer Dick Valentine released his second solo album Halloween Fingers under the Dick Valentine moniker on April 30, 2013.

+Absolute Treasure was released for download in February 2014.

-Towards the end of their 2013 tour, Dick Valentine confirmed on stage that they were working on a new unnamed album to be released in 2014.
-On January 22, 2014 the Electric Six Facebook page posted "Hey Crazies...work has commenced on studio album # 2,143...or 10, depending upon how you're keeping score.
+Towards the end of their 2013 tour, Dick Valentine confirmed on stage that they were working on a new album to be released in 2014.
+On January 22, 2014, the Electric Six Facebook page posted "Hey Crazies...work has commenced on studio album # 2,143...or 10, depending upon how you're keeping score.
 It'll be out in the fall.
 No confirmed title yet, so don't ask."

-The title was later confirmed as 'Human Zoo' on May 16, 2014, and was released for streaming on Spotify on October 13, 2014.
+The title was later confirmed as Human Zoo on May 16, 2014, and was released for streaming on Spotify on October 13, 2014.

-On the 6th of June 2014, Electric Six launched their second Kickstarter project; this time for a two-disc album entitled Mimicry and Memories.
+On June 6, 2014, Electric Six launched their second Kickstarter project; this time for a two-disc album titled Mimicry and Memories.
 Disc 1, Mimicry, being a cover album.
 Each member of the band personally selected a song to cover and the funding packages offered four fans the chance to choose a song to be included on the album.
-Songs to be included on Mimicry include covers of One by Harry Nilsson, The Warrior by Patty Smyth and Scandal, The Look by Roxette, Do You Love Me? by Kiss, Everywhere by Fleetwood Mac, Easy Lover by Phil Collins and Phillip Bailey, Turn Me Loose by Loverboy and Cat People (Putting Out Fire) by David Bowie.
+Songs included on Mimicry include covers of "One" by Harry Nilsson, "The Warrior" by Patty Smyth and Scandal, "The Look" by Roxette, "Do You Love Me?" by Kiss, "Everywhere" by Fleetwood Mac, "Easy Lover" by Phil Collins and Phillip Bailey, "Turn Me Loose" by Loverboy and "Cat People (Putting Out Fire)" by David Bowie.

 Disc 2, Memories, served as a sequel to Sexy Trash, offering another selection of rarities, demos and B-sides from the band's back-catalogue.
 The project was successfully completed and was released to the public in March 2015.

-Lead singer Dick Valentine announced the release of his third solo album, Here Come The Bags! under the Dick Valentine moniker.
+Lead singer Dick Valentine announced the release of his third solo album, Here Come the Bags! under the Dick Valentine moniker.
 It was released on April 21, 2015.